How to Report Rental Income on a US Tax Return

 #3.
 Partnerships

 #4.
-Self Employed/Sole Proprietorships
+Self-Employed/Sole Proprietorships

 When it comes to Self Employed or Sole Proprietorships, deciding which form to use to report income from rental real estate activities is a bit complicated.

-Self Employed/Sole Proprietorships are required to file form 1040 as their tax returns.
-This is the tax return form for the individuals, so in essence, businesses managed as sole proprietorships are not considered separate from their owners.
+In essence, businesses managed as sole proprietorships are not considered separate from their owners.

 Now, as a (self-employed) individual or a sole proprietor if you’re receiving rental income then you may either need to include Schedule E or Schedule C on your 1040 tax return.